 Documented CSF abnormalities include ALL of the following:

+IV.
 Intravenous antibiotic therapy is considered not medically necessary in the following situations:

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.